- The Arabic Language is one of the Most Spoken in the World

-How you write each letter therefore depends on where it falls in the sentence.
-If you’re good at math, you’ll have already realized that you’ve run into your first obstacle to your goal of learning Arabic.
-The Arabic alphabet may have just 28 letters, but each letter has 4 versions!
+How you write each letter depends on where it falls in the sentence.
+If you’re good at maths, you’ll have already realised that you’ve run into your first obstacle to your goal of learning Arabic.
+The Arabic alphabet may have just 28 letters, but each letter has 4 versions.
 That’s 112 letters to write altogether.

 Even if it might be possible to bypass written Arabic and just learn everything phonetically, improving and becoming truly bilingual in Arabic will require you to learn all the letters.

 That’s all we wanted to say about the history of the Arabic alphabet and its script.
-Now let’s move on to the studying!
+Now let’s move on to studying.

 Luckily, there are plenty of easy ways for people just starting to learn Arabic to master all of the letters.
 There are some great tables that go through each symbol and letter in detail, as well as their pronunciation and the different versions of each letter depending on their place in the sentence.
 It’s a great way to quickly learn the Arabic alphabet.
-And it isn’t too bad; as you may have realized already, the different versions of each letter all relate back to the stand alone form.
+And it isn’t too bad.
+As you may have realised already, the different versions of each letter all relate back to the stand-alone form.

 Most online teaching hubs will have a combination of pronunciation and symbols for each letter.

 This site lets you download entire books for free Arabic classes, and is great for total beginners, or people hoping to improve their level of Arabic.
 The lessons on Arabic writing cover: